JeanDecroos/XMLPrompt/docs/backend-implementation.md

 ## 🎉 **Conclusion**

-This backend implementation provides a robust, scalable foundation for the XMLPrompter application.
+This backend implementation provides a robust, scalable foundation for the Promptr application.
 It includes:

 - **Enterprise-grade architecture** with proper separation of concerns
 - **Comprehensive API** covering all application features